What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Jupiter, Planet of Abundance, remains in Taurus until May 2024, helping ground and anchor us in our values as we continue to find ways to simplify our lifestyles and better nurture ourselves, and Mother Earth, in the process.
 The first five months of the year are ideal for focusing on creating solid foundations for ourselves rather than trying to rush to an imaginary finish line.

-Use the three Mercury retrogrades of 2024 (Mercury retrograde in Aries April 1 to April 25, in Virgo and Leo from August 6 to August 28, and in Sagittarius from November 25 to December 15) to clear clutter from your life, review contracts and previous engagements you may have made, address miscommunications in relationships, and assess your own imperfections.
+Use the three Mercury retrogrades of 2024 (Mercury Retrograde in Aries 1st to 25th April, in Virgo and Leo from 6th to 28th August, and in Sagittarius from 25th November to 15th December) to clear clutter from your life, review contracts and previous engagements you may have made, address miscommunications in relationships, and assess your own imperfections.

-The eclipses this year will feel lighter than the ones we experienced in 2023, largely due to the majority of them occurring on the Aries-Libra axis (except for the Pisces lunar eclipse on September 17), and this aligns with the current nodal axis too, helping us learn our eclipse lessons with greater ease, more speed, and less resistance.
+The eclipses this year will feel lighter than the ones we experienced in 2023, largely due to the majority of them occurring on the Aries-Libra axis (except for the Pisces Lunar Eclipse on 17th September), and this aligns with the current nodal axis too, helping us learn our eclipse lessons with greater ease, more speed and less resistance.

 AdvertisementADVERTISEMENT